59A-4.103: Licensure, Administration and Fiscal Management

 (c) Construction has been halted for more than one year.
 After this termination, resubmission as a new project will be required.

 (4) When construction is planned, either for new buildings, additions, alterations or renovations to existing buildings, the plans and specifications must be prepared and submitted to the Office of Plans and Construction for approval by a Florida registered architect and a Florida registered professional engineer.
-An architecture or engineering firm not practicing as a sole proprietor must also provide proof of registration as an architecture or engineering firm with the Florida Department of Business and Professional Regulation.
+An architecture or engineering firm not practicing as a sole proprietor must also be registered as an architecture or engineering firm with the Florida Department of Business and Professional Regulation.

-(5) The initial submission of plans to the Office of Plans and Construction for any new project must include a completed Plan Review Application Form, ACHA Form 3500-0011, November 2006, revised April 2009, incorporated by reference and obtainable from the Agency for Health Care Administration, 2727 Mahan Drive, Tallahassee, Florida 32308 and a valid Certificate of Need or exemption as required by Sections 408.031-408.045 of the Florida Statutes.
+(5) The initial submission of plans to the Office of Plans and Construction for any new project must include a completed Plan Review Application Form, ACHA Form 3500-0011, November 1996, revised March 2002, incorporated by reference and obtainable from the Agency for Health Care Administration, 2727 Mahan Drive, Tallahassee, Florida 32308 and a valid Certificate of Need, if required by the Agency.
 This information must accompany the initial submission.
 Approval will not be granted for any project without a Certificate of Need if required by the Agency.

 (6) Plans and specifications submitted for review shall be subject to a plan review fee.
 This fee is prescribed by Section 400.232, F.S.
 All fees must be paid by check made payable to the Treasurer, State of Florida, with the check noted with the Office of Plans and Construction facility log number.
 Fees will be accepted only from the licensee or prospective licensee.